-In that regard, there are several baseline tests that can be used for multiple myeloma screening, including:
+There are several baseline tests that can be used for multiple myeloma screening, including:

-- Imaging — In the majority of patients with multiple myeloma, routine X-rays show distinct areas of bone erosion, general bone thinning and/or fractures, usually in the vertebrae, ribs, pelvic bones and thigh and upper arm bones.
+- Imaging — In the many patients with multiple myeloma, routine X-rays show distinct areas of bone erosion, general bone thinning and/or fractures, usually in the vertebrae, ribs, pelvic bones and thigh and upper arm bones.
 Other imaging tests, including magnetic resonance imaging (MRI), computerized tomography (CT) and positron emission tomography (PET), can also be helpful for diagnostic purposes.

-The physicians and researchers in the Malignant Hematology Program at Moffitt Cancer Center are working to develop new and better multiple myeloma screening techniques in order to detect and address the condition as early as possible.
+The physicians and researchers in the Malignant Hematology Program at Moffitt Cancer Center are working to develop new and better multiple myeloma screening techniques and treatments in order to detect and address the condition as early and effectively as possible.
 Our multispecialty team includes surgeons, medical oncologists and radiation oncologists, all of whom have years of experience focused specifically on diagnosing and treating multiple myeloma.
 By working together, these experts are continually gaining ground in further understanding the condition, with a goal of one day defeating it.

 If you have questions or would like to learn more about multiple myeloma screening tests, contact Moffitt by calling 1-888-663-3488 or using our convenient new patient registration form.
 No referrals are necessary.